FreshImagine/FreshImagine/README.md

 - 👋 Hi, I’m @FreshImagine
 -
-- 👀 I’m interested in sports, friends, meeting new people and traveling around the world
+- 👀 I’m into in sports, gamne dev and partly controversal conversations
 -
-- 🌱 I’m currently learning C#,C++ and Unreal Engine 5.
-Also I try introduce myself to the IT-World :-) -
+- 🌱 Currently deepening C++ and UE5 knowledge.
+-
 - 📫 How to reach me rafael@eyberg.net